 How confident are you about your employees and work team?
 If you’ve curated a workforce that you feel is reliable and trustworthy, you may not need to be as concerned about the air-gapped system being compromised.

 Are you a large or small business?
 The decision to use air gapped systems could go either way.
 Larger companies often have more resources for securing their networks.
 If additional security measures are needed to protect data, larger companies may have the capital and IT staff to create a strong air gap strategy.
-Smaller companies may not have the financial backing or expansive staff that larger companies do, but having fewer employees can be easier to manage.
+They may also feel the costs outweigh the negative effects if they were to be in violation of Regulatory Compliance laws (GDPR, CCPA, CPRA, PCI, and many others) Smaller companies may not have the financial backing or expansive staff that larger companies do, but having fewer employees can be easier to manage.
 It could be easier to oversee an air gap system and, therefore, keep it secured.

 These are only a few questions you might want to consider.
 Every company is different, as are its needs.
 Air gaps can work well for any system that needs ultimate protection, whether you’re a company or an individual.
 Take a hard look at what you want and need to do in order to determine if it’s an effective system for you to use.